Matheus28/ws28/README.md

 ## Is it spec compliant?

 Mostly.
 It doesn't do the closing handshake properly (it simply kills the connection).
+Text messages are handled exactly as binary ones and handed directly to the application, this means no UTF-8 validation.
 Everything else should be spec compliant.

 ## How do I use this?